arabog/ALX_T_Notes/wk4/day1/tasks.md

 -path /foo/bar/myfile

-find -perm mode  File's  permission bits are exactly mode (octal or symbolic)
+find -perm mode  File's  permission bits are exactly mode (octal or symbolic) e.g find -perm 775

 find -used n File  was last accessed n days after its status was last changed. find -used 1

 find -delete Delete files; true if removal succeeded.
 If [the removal failed, an error message is issued.]

-find -ls True; list current file in ls -dils format on standard  output.
+find -ls list current file in ls -dils format on standard  output.

-find -print True;  print the full file name on the standard output, followed by a newline.
+find -print  print the full file name on the standard output, followed by a newline.

 find -type  Supported.
 POSIX specifies `b', `c', `d', `l', `p',  `f' and `s'.
 Furthermore,  GNU find allows multiple types to be specified at once in a